 WWTP No. 2 is located on Research Forest, has a design capacity of 6.0 MGD, and is permitted for a 2-hour peak flow of 15.6 MGD.
 The WWTP receives raw sewage (influent) from residential dwellings and commercial businesses.
 The average daily flow is approximately 3.5 MGD.

 Influent is treated through a mechanical bar screen after reaching the influent lift station.
 Treated water is then gravity fed into aeration basin splitter boxes where the influent/raw is mixed with the RAS.
 All aeration basins utilize fine bubble diffused aeration systems that are similar to the “bubblers” in a fish tank.
 The mixed liquor from the aeration basins is routed to a splitter box before being gravity fed into three secondary clarifiers.
-The clarified effluent is then gravity fed to three low-head sand filters.
-Filtered effluent is disinfected using ultraviolet light.
-Treated and disinfected effluent is then discharged to Panther Branch, which feeds into Lake Woodlands.
+The clarified effluent is then gravity fed to two low-head sand filters and one cloth media filter.
+Filtered effluent is further treated using chlorine disinfection.